questions-answers/community/README.md

 Here's a list of major features not yet available in the product, but planned or condsidered for implementation:

+* Adding attachments (not only images) to questions and answers,
 * Email notifications (notifying when question was answered),
-* Watching for new questions,
+* Mentions,
+* Displaying who voted on question/answer,
 * Categories/topics,
-* Mentioning,
-* Displaying who voted on question/answer,
 * Moderator role

 There are also more minor features that will be added to the application in between these bigger ones.